Your essay is your voice about yourself. A recommendation letter is someone else's voice about you.

-How do you go about getting letters or recommendation?
+How do you go about getting letters of recommendation?

 Are you taking a human anatomy course and have a wonderful professor who you feel could provide an excellent reference?

-Then do your best to show up early, attend or lead extra study sessions, create study groups, offer to assist the professor in lab setup or clean up.
-You don't want to be a "kiss ass" you want to be helpful, show that you are a hard worker, a leader, a dedicated student and make yourself stand out.
-Then at the end of the course, if all seems well, you can gently ask for a letter of recommendation.
+Then do your best to show up early, attend or lead extra study sessions, create study groups, and offer to assist the professor in a lab set up or clean up.
+You don't want to be a "kiss ass."
+You want to be helpful, show that you are a hard worker, a leader, a dedicated student, and make yourself stand out.
+Then, if all seems well at the end of the course, you can gently ask for a letter of recommendation.

-- Quality of letters almost always trump where they come from, in other words don't get so caught up on the ideal letter writers that you choose a less enthusiastic writer in place of someone who adores you but sits outside the "ideal" category.
+- The quality of letters always trumps where they come from.
+In other words, don't get so caught up on the ideal letter writers that you choose a less enthusiastic writer in place of someone who adores you but sits outside the "ideal" category.